CodeURJC-FW-2025-26/webapp01/README.md

 ### Daniel Bonachela Martínez

-I made the pagination, the reviews backend (except delete), the connections to use Monkito.js in service.js and the confirmation/error handlers and pages.
+I made the pagination, the reviews backend (except delete), the connections to use Monkito.js in service.js and the confirmation/error handlers and html's.

 **Main commits:**
 -